carpentries/instructor-training/CONTRIBUTING.md

 Comments on issues and reviews of pull requests are just as welcome: we are smarter together than we are on our own.
-Reviews from novices and newcomers are particularly valuable: it's easy for people who have been using these lessons for a while to forget how impenetrable some of this material can be, so fresh eyes are always welcome.
+Reviews from novices and newcomers are particularly valuable: it is easy for people who have been using these lessons for a while to forget how impenetrable some of this material can be, so fresh eyes are always welcome.